The Summer Rules

 The first step for me was to speak in as many forums and to as many people as I could, about our Guiding Principles and employees’ feelings towards them.
 As I started this journey, one of the first things I noticed was that some of our newer employees found our principles to be “scary” or “intimidating.”
 In digging further, the fear was most often rooted in the feeling that if they “violated” one of the principles, there was going to be a perception that they were a bad person.
 Some conversations needed to take place to soften the misconceptions around the Guiding Principles while maintaining their standards.

 As I thought about how to address this misconception, something my husband did within our own household came to mind.
 This past summer, my husband created a list of “Summer Rules” for our children and taped it to our refrigerator.
 These can be thought of as our household Guiding Principles.
 With two young children, I can say that not a single day goes by without some violation of these rules.
 Sometimes the violations are small and sometimes they are large, but never does that mean my children are bad people — they are amazing.

 My kids knew that if they broke a summer rule, we would talk about it, and do better the next day.
 Even eight weeks into the summer, they still ran downstairs each day to read them and talk about them.
 They were not scared of the “Summer Rules” and they did not worry if they broke them.
 The breaking of the rules was simply a way for them to better learn what could be called our household culture.
 This further illustrates the effectiveness of written rules/principles, no matter the age of the audience.

 We now make it a point to let our new hires know that there is not a person at Kenway who will not, at some point, violate one of these principles.
-I have done it and even our CEO, who wrote them, has done it.
+I have done it and even our Founder, who wrote them, has done it.
 We also have a deep dive session with new hires several weeks after their on-boarding and, while we have only had two sessions, there was great excitement and positivity, and not one ounce of nervousness.